 About 200 stellar guests dressed in their finest spent the afternoon in the legendary Egyptian Temple of Dendur, arguably the most magnificent space in the Met.
 It was a sunny day, so the light shone through the glass-paneled room making the Temple look even more regal.
 Gowns from b.
 Michael, Bob Mackie, Patrick Kelly and others worn on brown-skinned mannequins positioned in front of the Temple illustrated the breadth of history in that legendary room.

 Historic it was.
 Eunice Walker Johnson lived in grand style and, by all accounts, did not take no for an answer.
-As her daughter Linda Johnson Rice spoke extemporaneously, thanking the Met for acknowledging her mother in such a fine manner and pointing out that her mother inspired people to “feel good about yourself.”
+As Linda Johnson Rice spoke extemporaneously, thanking the Met for acknowledging her mother in such a fine manner and pointing out that her mother inspired people to “feel good about yourself.”
 Further, she said that her mother saw many doors that were not open to her as she sought to bring European couture fashion to America, but she did not let that stand in her way.
 If a door was about to close, “she stuck one hand-made Dalco shoe in the door and pushed it right open!”
 Rice proclaimed.

 Teri Agins, veteran fashion writer for the Wall Street Journal, added, “Mrs. Johnson did not just bring couture to Black America, she brought it to America.
 She came before Elsa Klensch, before fashion was accessible.”
 Indeed, Harold Koda emphasized the trailblazing context in which Eunice Johnson emerged on the fashion scene.
 He explained that her efforts to buy couture gowns from Yves Saint Laurent, Valentino, Emmanuel Ungaro and others and then bring them to America to be part of the Ebony Fashion Fair traveling show was nothing short of historic.
 This was before the Internet, before the public ever got a glimpse of the one-of-a-kind frocks that are common content for cable TV shows now.
 Eunice Johnson was bringing it back when nobody else had even thought of it yet.
 Plus, when she brought the clothes she also figured out how to raise money for charities across the country that benefit Black people, to the tune of some $55 million.